-There are many famous and beautiful pieces of furniture in the White House, but when we speak of the President's Cabinet we are not referring to any object that President-elect Barak Obama will get to use over the next four years.
+There are many famous and beautiful pieces of furniture in the White House, but when we speak of the president's cabinet we are not referring to any object that the president will get to use over the next four years.
 The United States Cabinet is composed of the most senior appointed officers of the executive branch of our federal government.
-Cabinet officers are nominated by the President and then presented to the United States Senate for confirmation or rejection by a simple majority.
-Research Obama's appointments and fill them in in the blanks below.
+Cabinet officers are nominated by the president and then presented to the United States Senate for confirmation or rejection by a simple majority.
+Research the current cabinet officers and write their names in the blanks below.